 - Accident reconstruction

 - Expert witness testimony

-If a dispute arises over who was at fault for the accident, a lawyer can help minimize your liability and thus maximize your awards.
+If a dispute arises over who was at fault for the accident, a lawyer from our team may be able to help minimize your liability.
 Under Florida law, you are still eligible to recover damages even if you were partly at fault for the accident.
 However, the amount you can recover is inversely proportional to your share of the fault.

 Should I Hire a Personal Injury Lawyer for a Minor Accident?